Robust Bond Portfolio Construction via Convex-Concave Saddle Point Optimization: Introduction

 In the analysis problem, considered in \S\ref{s-wc-analysis}, we fix the portfolio, and ask what is the worst case change in portfolio value.
 We observe that this is a convex optimization problem, readily solved using standard frameworks or domain specific languages (DSLs) for convex optimization.
 We also consider the linearized version of the same problem, where the true portfolio value is replaced with its first order Taylor approximation.
 This approximation can be interpreted as using standard methods to analyze bond portfolio value using durations.
 We show that this is also a convex optimization problem, and is always conservative, \ie, predicts more of a decrease in portfolio value than the exact method.

 In the robust portfolio construction problem, considered in \S\ref{s-construction}, we seek a portfolio of bonds that minimizes an objective that includes a robustness term, \ie, the worst case change in value of the portfolio over the set of possible yield curves and spreads.
 We show that this problem, and its linearized version, can be formulated as convex-concave saddle point problems, where we identify the worst case yield and spread and at the same time, the optimal portfolio.
-One interesting ramification of the convex-concave saddle point formulation is that, unlike in general worst-case (minimax) optimization problems, where there are generally multiple worst-case parameters, we need to consider only one worst-case yield curve and set of bond spreads.
+One interesting ramification of the convex-concave saddle point formulation is that, unlike in general worst case (minimax) optimization problems, where there are generally multiple worst case parameters, we need to consider only one worst case yield curve and set of bond spreads.

 In \S\ref{s-dual-method} we show how the convex-concave saddle point problem can be solved by solving one convex optimization problem.
-This is done using the well known technique of expressing the worst-case portfolio value as the optimal value of the dual problem, which converts a min-max problem into a min-min problem which we directly solve.
+This is done using the well known technique of expressing the worst case portfolio value as the optimal value of the dual problem, which converts a min-max problem into a min-min problem which we directly solve.
 We illustrate the method for a specific case, and in a companion paper \cite{DSP} explain how the reformulation technique can be automated, using methods due to Juditsky and Nemirovski~\cite{juditsky2021well}.
 Using our disciplined saddle point programming framework, we can pose the robust bond portfolio construction problem in just a few lines of simple and natural code, and solve it efficiently.

 We present several variations and extensions in \S\ref{s-extensions}, including cases where the bond portfolio contains bonds with different base yield curves, per-period compounding is used to value bonds, and a formulation with a robustness constraint as opposed to an objective term.